 Yogurt is great in here as well.
 My favorite is to blend half Greek yogurt with half cottage cheese, but you can use entirely yogurt, if desired.

-Please enjoy this video showing you exactly how to make it!
+Please enjoy the video below the recipe showing you just how to make it!